UNINETTSigma2/documentation/jobs/qos.md

 To set QoS levels, walltime, and numbers of nodes or CPUs, set the appropriate sbatch variables in the batch script file.

+For more information, visit Slurm's [Quality of Service](https://slurm.schedmd.com/qos.html) documentation.

 ### **normal** Jobs

 Normal jobs must specify account, walltime limit and number of nodes.
 By